apache/hadoop/hadoop-hdds/docs/content/Dozone.md

 to run a ozone cluster on docker.

-This command will launch a Namenode, OM, SCM and a data node.
+This command will launch OM, SCM and a data node.

-To access the OM UI, one can run 'http://localhost:9874'.
+To access the OM UI, one can view http://localhost:9874.

 _Please note_: dozone does not map the data node ports to the 9864.
 Instead, it maps to the ephemeral port range.
 So many examples in the command shell will not work if you run those commands from the host machine.
 To find out where the data node port is listening, you can run the `docker ps` command or always ssh into a container before running ozone commands.

-To shutdown a running docker based ozone cluster, please run
+To shutdown a running docker-based ozone cluster, please run

 {{< highlight bash >}}
 docker-compose down